artemdru/draggr/README.md

 * Clicking on an unoccupied time increment opens a task dialog to add a task at that increment.
 * Selecting the nearest unoccupied time increment with keybind (down arrow?).
 Opening a task dialog at selected time increment with keybind (enter?).
-* Smooth completion animation.
+* Smooth task completion animation.
 * Multiple task selection via shift-select and box dragging.
-Moves, completes, or deletes multiple tasks.
+Move, complete, or delete selected tasks.
-* Dynamically read tasks from databse based on days opened.
+* Dynamically read tasks from database based on days opened.
 * Improve user authentication security (perhaps with tokens).
 * Task color selection.
 * 5 minute time increments rather than 15.